Contacting HM Revenue & Customs (HMRC) if you have specific needs

 All the HMRC enquiry centres are now closed to the public and you can no longer drop by for help 'across the counter'.
-A new service for those who need extra help with their taxes is available instead.
+A different service for those who need extra help with their taxes is available instead.
 A small team of specially trained telephone advisers can spend more time with vulnerable individuals and so offer a more personalised service.
 The team do not follow scripts rigidly.
 They also join things up with other parts of HMRC, so that you do not have to.
 They help sort out debt issues and can also hold face-to-face appointments.
 This could include a face to face visit in your home or at a specified venue near to home – whatever suits you and your query best.

 You should call HMRC first, using the relevant contact number.
 Explain your circumstances to the adviser who will then be able to put you through to the special team.
 Make sure you tell them if you think you need to arrange a visit to your home or meet somewhere nearby.
 Please note you can use an online form to arrange face to face appointments if you find it difficult to use a telephone.

 If you have a visual impairment, dyslexia or other disability and need material in an alternative format HMRC can produce most paper forms, leaflets and other information in the following formats: